 I have had a Costco membership for a few years now and I love it.
 In my experience, Costco has great prices, cheap gas for your car, and lots of organic options.

 There are many monthly subscription boxes for kids like arts, crafts and science projects.
 As a mom with a TBI, it is so nice to have a project to keep the kids busy without having to stress about getting all the supplies.

 19. Prism glasses

 A lot of survivors who struggle with lights, headaches, migraines, nausea and convergence issues have been finding a lot of relief from using prism glasses or glasses with shades like pink, blue or lavender.

 Many survivors have been able to improve their quality of life with a service/therapy animal.
 They can help with anxiety, PTSD, aid with seizures and much more.

 When I got out of the ICU I was determined to get some sort of quality of life back.
 I began by doing 25 piece puzzles, which would take me days to do.
 They were challenging enough at that time, and I was able to walk away and try again later if I needed to.
 I eventually graduated to larger puzzles that were more challenging.
 Puzzles were a great addition to my alternative therapies.

-Nuts are a great power snack and they have a lot of positive affects on the brain.
+Nuts are a great power snack and they can have a lot of positive effects on the brain.
 Since nuts can be a little pricey, they can be a great treat to give someone with a TBI.